jmbmartins/IntelligentWasteManagementSystem/README.md

 1. Ultrasonic Sensors: Installed in waste bins to measure the fill level.
 2. Microcontroller: Responsible for collecting and processing sensor data.
-3. Connectivity: Use of Wi-Fi or GSM module to transmit data to a cloud server.
+3. Connectivity: Use of Wi-Fi to transmit data to a cloud server.
-4. Cloud Server or IoT Platform: Stores and analyzes sensor data, providing insights and management functionalities.
+4. Cloud Server: Stores and analyzes sensor data.
 5. Mobile Application for Residents: Allows residents to locate nearby waste bins, view their fill level, and choose where to dispose of their waste based on occupancy.
 6. Web Dashboard for Waste Management Companies: Provides an overview of all waste bins under the company's responsibility, with detailed information on fill level and collection efficiency reports.